Cancel your Azure subscription

 - If you have any custom roles that reference this subscription in

 AssignableScopes, you should update those custom roles to remove the subscription.
 If you try to update a custom role after you cancel a subscription, you might get an error.
-For more information, see Troubleshoot problems with custom roles and Custom roles for Azure resources.
+For more information, see Troubleshoot problems with custom roles and Azure custom roles.